AaronReynoldsUK/PJSIP-PJSUA2-CSharp/README.md

 Current PJSIP version supported is 2.8

-The  [build-it-yourself](build-it-yourself) file describes the steps taken to create this library.
+The  [build-it-yourself.md](build-it-yourself.md) file describes the steps taken to create this library.